Amphora

 Gentle, natural micro-oxygenation

-Thanks to the porosity of the clay, amphoras allow micro-oxygenation comparable to that of wooden barrels, but without any additional aromatic contribution.
+Thanks to the varying porosity of the materials used, terracotta (clay) amphoras allow micro-oxygenation comparable to that of wooden barrels, but without any additional aromatic contribution.
 This process naturally softens the tannins, while preserving the purity of the wine's aromas and flavours.

 Thermal inertia

-Amphoras offer excellent thermal stability, thanks in particular to the clay's ability to absorb and release heat slowly.
+Amphoras offer excellent thermal stability, thanks in particular to the ability of the different natural materials to absorb and release heat slowly.
 This characteristic is particularly valuable for controlling fermentation, especially in hot climates.

 Aromatic neutrality

 Unlike wood, amphoras do not add exogenous notes to the wine.
-As a result, they reveal the purest expression of the grape varieties and terroir, while respecting the natural balance of the wine.
+They reveal the purest expression of the grape varieties and the terroir, while respecting the natural balance of the wine.

 Amphoras can be used for both fermentation and ageing.
 They are suitable for a wide variety of wines: red, white and rosé, as well as sparkling and orange wines.